 ArtCenter alumni have adapted to change during the COVID-19 pandemic in a wide variety of ways.
-Some turned inward, and others turned outward.
+Some turned inward, while others turned outward.
 They slowed down or sped up.
 This story is part of a series that focuses on three alumni who have showcased vulnerability and strength—and have embraced their creativity—during a time of chaos.

 On the first day of filming her short film Lola in July 2020, at a “secret” hiking trail in Los Angeles, Ana Lydia Monaco (BFA 18 Film) was nervous.
 There were no COVID-19 vaccines then, the virus was surging, and productions had screeched to a halt a few months earlier.